Probabilistic Gathering Of Agents With Simple Sensors: Continuous-time dynamics

-To further bound this probability independently of the constellation, let us consider agent at the sharpest corner of the convex-hull, so that by (\ref{UL_SharpestAngleValue}) we know that $\alpha_s\leq \pi(1-\frac{2}{n})$.
-Hence the probability of $s$, the agent at the sharpest corner of the convex-hull $p_s$ to move is lower bounded by
+To further bound this probability independently of the constellation, let us consider the agent at the sharpest corner of the convex-hull, so that by \cref{UL_SharpestAngleValue} we know that $\alpha_s\leq \pi(1-\frac{2}{n})$.
+Hence the probability of $s$, the agent at the sharpest corner of the convex-hull $p_s$ to move is lower-bounded by

-We shall next prove that if agent $s$ moves, it moves a distance bounded away from zero by a constant.
-Let us define the case where the heading of agent $s$ is inside its associated $\beta^*_s$ (at the beginning of a time-interval) as a "successful time-interval", and its associated bound (\ref{UL_SharpestAngleToMove}) as "the minimal probability for a successful time-interval" at the beginning of $[k, k+1)$.
+Let us define the case where the heading of agent $s$ is inside its associated $\beta^*_s$ (at the beginning of a time-interval) as a ``successful time-interval", and its associated bound \cref{UL_SharpestAngleToMove} as ``the minimal probability for a successful time-interval" at the beginning of $[k, k+1)$.
+We shall next prove that for a ``successful time-interval'' agent $s$ moves a distance bounded away from zero by a constant.

-To find a bound on the minimal distance that agent $s$ will surely travel if a successful heading was selected (with probability $\frac{1}{2n}$), we must compute the distance that agent $s$ can move ahead unimpeded by any other agent entering its sensing area.
+To find a bound on the minimal distance that agent $s$ will surely travel if a successful heading was selected (with probability greater than $\frac{1}{2n}$), we must compute the smallest distance that agent $s$ can move ahead unimpeded by any other agent entering its sensing area.

-Assume the heading of an agent $s$ at the sharpest corner of the convex-hull is along one side of its associated $\beta^*_s$ as shown in Figure \ref{UL_SharpestAngle}.
+Assume the heading of an agent $s$ at the sharpest corner of the convex-hull is inside its associated $\beta^*_s$ as shown in \cref{fig:UL_SharpestAngle}.
 Agent $s+1$ (adjacent to $s$ on the convex-hull) and agent $s$ define a side of the convex-hull, therefore $p_{s+1}$ is located somewhere along this side of $\alpha_s$.